Bharathmsrinivas/Danske-data-assignment/README.md

 - Increase unit test coverage to include more edge cases and integration-level testing.
 - Add validation for pipeline-level execution and failure scenarios.

+  Details:

+This project works with asset finance data, where loan agreement records are processed to derive customer exposure and risk-related insights, supporting analysis of customer behaviour, payments, and portfolio risk.

+## Dataset Overview

+The dataset represents loan agreements in CSV format, where each record corresponds to a financial contract.
+It can support multiple analytical use cases such as:

+- Exposure analysis
+- Customer behaviour analysis
+- Payment pattern analysis
+- Delinquency tracking
+- Portfolio monitoring

+As the data originates from operational systems, it contains quality issues that can impact downstream reporting and analytics.
+The pipeline addresses this by applying structured validation and processing to make the data reliable for business use.

+## Pipeline Overview

+The project implements a structured data processing pipeline following an ETL pattern:

+Data Ingestion → Data Cleaning → Transformation → Loading → Reporting

+Key components:

+- Data quality checks to standardize and validate raw data
+- Transformation layer to prepare analytics-ready, aggregated datasets
+- Centralized storage in a SQLite database
+- Output generation for different stakeholders

+## Outputs

+The processed data is delivered in multiple formats to support different use cases:

+- Excel → for business users and stakeholders
+- Text output → for validation and monitoring
+- Database layer → for analytics, data modeling, and visualization

+## SQL & Analytics Layer

+SQL queries demonstrate how structured data can be used to answer key business scenarios, including:

+- Identifying high-exposure customers
+- Analyzing payment behaviour patterns
+- Detecting inactivity and potential risk signals

+This layer reflects real analytical usage and can be extended with proper data modeling (for example, star schema design) to support reporting, dashboards, and self-service analytics.

+## Practical Usage

+This pipeline can run periodically (daily/weekly/monthly) to process new incoming data.
+Each run updates the cleaned and transformed dataset in the database and refreshes outputs and reports.

+This ensures analytics, metrics, and visualizations always reflect the latest data, supporting ongoing monitoring of exposure, customer behaviour, and potential risk patterns.

+This structure reflects a typical data pipeline used to convert raw operational data into analytics-ready datasets for reporting and decision-making.